 If you’re worried about the remote not working, a lot of dealerships will have a way to test the signal strength of your remote, and will also normally be able to come out to your house and test your system in situ.

 Finally, you can upgrade your remote to a stronger, universal model.
 Brands like Liftmaster Chamberlain offer key chain remotes that can be programmed to work with almost all major brands on all frequencies and are relatively inexpensive.

 Set up an antenna booster

-Most antenna are around 10 to 12 inches long, and may be brightly colored for visibility.
-When set up, they need to be placed in a way that gives them a clear angle to the position that you’re going to be pressing the remote, so that the signal is clear and uninterrupted.
+Most antenna are around 10 to 12 inches long and may be brightly colored for visibility.
+When set up, they need to be placed in a way that gives them a clear angle to the position from where you’re going to be pressing the remote so the signal is clear and uninterrupted.